SumanaN-dot/Bookstore/README.md

 **Examples:**

-If nima is working on use case diagrams for user registration:
+If we are working on use case diagrams for user registration:
 ```
 git checkout -b docs/use-case-registration-nima
 ```